AI is advancing, but is it about to advance us all out of a job?

 “I love the ‘feel good factor’ involved with working alongside candidates to find their perfect role at whatever stage they are at in their career, you can’t beat that buzz!”

-A global consultancy firm, with a friendly environment based in the West End is looking for a adaptable and enthusiastic Team Assistant to float...
+A leading international management consultancy, based in the West End, is looking for a credible and bright Executive Assistant to provide meticulous...